Scooletz/blog.scooletz.com-posts/2020-11-23-improving-Nethermind-performance.md

 whitebackgroundimage: true
 ---

-If you had to choose, would like to use a slower Ethereum node or a faster one?
+If you had to choose, would you like to use a slower Ethereum node or a faster one?
 I'd go with the fast.
 It'd be foolish to not want more for less!
 Recently, I spent some time on optimizing one of the Ethereum clients, [Nethermind](https://nethermind.io).
 It's written in .NET Core and provides an amazing opportunity for .NET engineers to work with a product that has a large active codebase.
 From the Ethereum point of view, it must be fast as well to do its operations efficiently.
 This post discusses various improvements and optimizations introduced to the codebase.

 > NOTE: I'm not an Ethereum expert and any mistakes made in this post should be solely attributed to me.
 Nethermind team did it best to share knowledge with me, but being given my limited involvement in Ethereum, I focused on the performance aspects, not on the Ethereum itself.